tfpk/memtree/README.md

 The aim is to get it to be useful in teaching, and demonstrating errors in student code.

+## Basic Design Tenents

+#### This program should run without any linking into the compiled C program (though that program will need debug info)

+This is because making a drop-in solution, especially in a large environment like UNSW CSE is hard to do.
+It requires manipulating existing tools, or making life harder for students by instructing them to perform additional steps.

+It also increases the surface area for bugs or incompatibility issues.

 ## How do I install it?

 The code isn't fully set-up yet, so there's no simple install script.